Baryon-driven decontraction in Milky Way mass haloes: Results

 The bottom panels of Fig.~\ref{figure_2} show the time evolution of the strength of the stellar bars in the galaxies illustrated on the top panels.
 The bars in both halo G1 and G2 form at around the time when the central DM mass begins to decrease.
 Once formed, the bars generally increase in strength monotonically.
 The evolutionary story of halo G3 is less trivial and the bar goes through periods of strengthening and weakening.
 At early times ($t_{\rm u} \leq 7 - 7.5\,\mathrm{Gyrs}$), the value of $A_{2}$ is large but in spite of this, we do not visually recognise a bar.
 The large value of $A_{2}$ is caused by mergers occurring along the line-of-sight, and by the fact that the centre becomes ill-defined during this period.
 The end result is that the projected stellar distribution exhibits a large quadrupole moment.
 Additionally, transient elongations of the stellar distribution influence the values of $A^{\rm max}_{2}$, as seen in the variations of its value in the bottom panel of Fig.~\ref{figure_2}.
 The newly formed bar weakened significantly probably as a result of the rapid increase in the density of the central gas that preceded the AGN blowout.
 Interestingly, most of this gas was distributed along a bar-like feature aligned with the stellar bar.
+After increasing in strength again, there is an additional weakening episode that is likely caused by a merger event \citep{Ghosh.2021}.
 In all three cases, the bars have significantly slowed down by $z = 0$, with the ratio of corotation radius to bar length equal to 2.1, 1.9 and 2.0 respectively.